Opus10/django-migration-docs/docs/tutorial.rst

     **author** John Doe

-Check out the `Migrations` doc for more methods that you can use in custom Jinja templates.
-The `Migrations` construct also allows for arbitrary filtering of `Migration` elements.
+Check out the `migration_docs.Migrations` doc for more methods that you can use in custom Jinja templates.
+The `migration_docs.Migrations` construct also allows for arbitrary filtering of `migration_docs.Migration` elements.

 The ``manage.py migration_docs show`` command also comes with the following
 options: